Texas Ridesharing Accidents and Hiring An Attorney

 Besides traffic accidents, such crimes as assault, robbery, kidnapping and rape by ridesharing drivers also have entered the equation when it comes to rideshare services’ problems.

 Unfortunately, many ridesharing companies do not sufficiently screen prospective drivers before allowing them to become a rideshare driver.
-Uber officials don’t even meet potential drivers in person before accepting them, and neither Uber nor Lyft have required fingerprinting of drivers to pursue a background check.
+Ridesharing officials don’t even meet potential drivers in person before accepting them, and most never required fingerprinting of drivers to pursue a background check.

 Unlike taxi services, ridesharing companies do not hire professional commercial drivers, but rather engage individuals as independent contractors to transport passengers on behalf of the service in their own personal vehicles.
 This can lead to accident problems — and technical gray areas when it comes to lawsuits.